saksham-joshi/Modern-String/README.md

-# Modern String in C
+# 🔠 Modern String in C
-- This is a package which contains implementation of modern String in C language.
+- This is a package which contains implementation of string in C language.
 - It provides several optimized functions written in C.
+- It is simple and easy to use.
+- It matches the speed and efficiency of **'std::string'** from C++.
+- Takes only 24 bytes of memory in x64 architecture.

 ## How to use it?
 - **Step 1**: Copy this whole repo to your project's directory.